Contrast-Security-OSS/docs/content/installation/java/server/Vertx.md

 -jar /PATH/TO/YOUR/application.jar
 ```

-#### Alternative Configuration:
+## Alternative Configuration
-Alternatively, the Contrast Java Agent can be configured as a `JVM_OPT` in the *vertx* script file:

->**Note:** The paths to the application's dependencies must be included in the *vertx* script's `CLASSPATH` property.
+Alternatively, you can configure the Java agent as a `JVM_OPT` in the *vertx* script file.
+The paths to the application's dependencies must be included in the *vertx* script's `CLASSPATH` property.

 ```bash
 JVM_OPTS="-XX:+UseBiasedLocking -XX:BiasedLockingStartupDelay=0
 -javaagent:/PATH/TO/YOUR/contrast.jar"
 ```
-Once this is configured, launch the web application via the command **vertx run** passing the path to the main Verticle as a parameter:
+Once this is configured, launch the web application via the command `vertx run` passing the path to the main Verticle as a parameter:

 ```bash
 vertx run /PATH/TO/YOUR/src/MainVerticle.java
 ```

-The Vert.x application is unlikely to have a */WEB-INF/web.xml* file, from which the Java agent can identify the application name.
-If this is the case, please define the application name via `-Dcontrast.appname=AppName` property when launching the Vert.x application with Contrast enabled.
+The Vert.x application is unlikely to have a */WEB-INF/web.xml* file from which the Java agent can identify the application name.
+In this case, you can define the application name with the `-Dcontrast.appname=AppName` property when launching the Vert.x application with Contrast enabled.

 ```bash
 java -javaagent:/PATH/TO/YOUR/contrast.jar